 Test results are a snapshot in time, indicating that an individual was or was not infected with COVID-19 at the time the sample was submitted, and that snapshot should not be used as an indication that it is safe to be around others without physical distance or face coverings.

 Our asymptomatic protocol uses a diagnostic test, also known as an RT-PCR test, which allows for detection of the virus’s genetic material in the sample a test participant provides.
 Unlike antigen tests, a confirmatory test is not required for RT-PCR tests.
 For more information about the different types of COVID-19 tests, see this FDA webpage.

 Testing Frequency by Status

-- Undergraduate students, graduate students, and graduate dependents over the age of 18 living in congregate housing* are required to provide samples twice weekly.
+- Graduate dependents over the age of 18 who live in congregate housing* are required to provide samples twice weekly.

 - UHS Medical Staff and Department of Public Safety Patrol Staff provide samples twice weekly.